sparkflows/sparkflows-docs/docs/quick-start/02-create-workflow.rst

 Step 4 : Create Workflow
 ------------

-After you have created the datasets, you can start to build a workflow to process them.
+After you have created the datasets, you can start building workflows to process them.

-A typical workflow will take one or more dataset, clean them and join them to create an enriched dataset.
-After the enriched dataset is created, the workflow can perform steps to build machine learning models.
+A typical workflow takes one or more dataset, cleans them and joins them, and creates an enriched dataset.
+After the enriched dataset is created, you can add additional processors to build machine learning models.

 At at highlevel,creating a workflow involves the following steps:

 - *Open the Application where you want to create your workflow*
 - *Click "Workflows" tab*
-- *Click "Create" button and choose the kind of workflow you want to create*
-- *Click the processors on the left hand side pane to add them in the Workflow Canvas*
-- *Configure and connect the processors to route data from one processor to another*
-- *Name the workflow and save it*
+- *Create empty workflow*
+- *Add processors*
+- *Save workflow*

 Application
 =======================